kbabiy/LogCast/README.md

 	- Similar attributes structure and names
 	- Same atrribute values when applicable (for example: log level values regardless of the logging framework)
 	- Simple extensibility of standard log contents with application specific attributes
-- Unit of Work (UoW): composing multiple application log calls into one log message by context
+- Unit of Work (UoW): composing multiple application log calls into one message by context
 - Minimum effort and logging related code on the client side
 	- Minimalistic and declarative API
 	- As much stats/metrics gathered automatically as possible